The debut of Die King's Band launched on Arpril 2013 with Elijah King and Tompeet Friedecksen as bass and drummers, respectively.

 The joining of my parents’ two bloods was good.
 The Isa knew many secrets of the old ways of the world, plants, and beasts, were better adapted to hunt the massive beasts they fed upon in the cold regions of Icey Midgard, and were patient and kind and doting to the Van, as if the Isa’s very survival depended upon the success of the Van.
 The Van were agile, tall, fast warriors, artistic, ritualistic, and youthfully ambitious to fulfill their forefathers predictions.
 I was the first of this union, tall, strong and possessing both people’s magic.
 I have persevered through this short life to share the story of both my kinfolk and their struggle when the world turned over.

 The world was changing very rapidly in these days, signalling what the elder Etlants predicted as The Coming Down.
-The Trogs of the south, for millenium a simple and peaceful race, were driven to a frenzy due to the increase of the Newmen and their unwillingness to breed with the Trogs, spelling an imminent demise for the formerly thriving race.
+The Trogs of the south, for millenium a simple and peaceful race, were driven to a frenzy due to the increase of the Newmen and their over predaciousness to breed with the Trogs, spelling an imminent demise for tilling nesshell, the formerly thriving race of what most call Neanderthals.
 Rising en force the Trogs warred against the Newmen of the south for resources and ultimately survival of their species.
 What neither race knew was that a horrible and sinister mutual enemy, another of the billions of alien races was coming to descend upon the world and the course of their battle would weaken Newman’s own chance for survival.

 The Etlants, said to be descendants of the Gods and born from the stars, were a magical and ancient race.
 My mother told tales of an old, frozen kingdom, made of crystalized sun houses, who fed from the sea, and how that world melted into the sea when the time of The Coming Down came.
 They journeyed to the inner sea of the mainland of Midgard and with the ability to fly in chariots and to move stones with song, they were considered Gods.
 When convienenced, peaceful, when opposed, invincibly warrish.
 After several millienium they became the natural nobles of the Isa.
 The Isa in turn became a close ally of the Vans until many of their kind could be interbreeded, which is, of course, why I am here.
 The Etlants and the Vans, in their knowledge of magic, created stonemen in their likeness that could walk and breathed icy stone breath, who were quite jovial, boistrous and playful.
 They could move and shape mountains with their hands.
 These were the Twolls.
 They would critical for the survival of The Knights of the Band of Peace and the telling of the secrets of the Etlants, the continuation of our race and the horrible war of the dark alien enemy of your not too distant future’s world.
 They wood west upon the showers of the Far West.